deepaktomar2031/Loan-Decision-Service/README.md

 Chromium, click `Open dedicated DevTools for Node`, add `localhost:9230` to the list of remote targets if it is not already there, and then select the remote target that shows up.

-# Contributing

-Make sure your code passes all the tests and adds any new applicable ones.

-The project uses [Prettier](https://github.com/prettier/prettier) for formatting, and commits will fail if they are not properly formatted. `yarn format` / `npm run format` will format the project for you, if your editor is not set up to do so automatically.